+Task 9.
+Submit report for Tasks 6-8.
 Task 10.
-Finish the cost/benefit analysis for the US-97 site location and submit to Caltrans to help with their decision-making process
+Start accumulating different applications of FRP bridges to bike/ped structures.
 Task 11.
+Finish the cost/benefit analysis for the US-97 site location and submit to Caltrans to help with their decisionmaking process Task 12.
 Begin drafting final report.

-- Collaboration with Caltrans and AIT is leading to FRP bridge designs to ensure the process and materials used will be accepted by Caltrans decision-makers.
-This will assure that the construction of the FRP overpass, as designed by this research project, can be pursued by Caltrans upon completion of the project. - Presentation at International Conference on Ecology and Transportation 2021
+- Collaboration with Caltrans and AIT is leading to FRP bridge designs to ensure the process and materials used will be accepted by Caltrans decision-makers and will streamline the process for future projects.